 Smell fried dough and popcorn wafting toward you and hear giggles and shrieks of joy from little ones on the Great Pumpkin Coaster.
 If you’re ready to kick the intensity up a few notches, strap into Delirium and be cartwheeled through the air as you swing back and forth.
 Or tackle the twists of the Dominator.

-To beat the Richmond heat, head over to Soak City.
+To beat the Virginia heat, head over to Soak City.
 Hop in a tube and drift down the lazy river, let the kiddies play on the splash pad, or bob up and down with your family in the wave pool.

-If you’re looking for a way to connect with nature in bustling downtown Richmond, look no further than Brown’s Island.
+If you’re looking for a way to connect with nature in bustling Downtown Richmond, look no further than Brown’s Island.
 Being adjacent to the downtown area makes it an excellent stop after a meal or museum.
-As it’s connected to the mainland by a couple of bridges and walkways, you can walk or bike your way around this island for some scenic Richmond views.
+As it’s connected to the mainland by a couple of bridges and walkways, you can walk or bike your way around this island for some scenic views.

 Explore the banks of this urban waterway along the James River.
 Brown’s Island is lush with gardens and shady patches of trees.
 The trails on this island will lead you to interesting sights like the decrepit Richmond and Petersburg Railroad Bridge.
 Since Richmond’s popular Canal Walk runs through Brown’s Island, you can follow this route to extend your downtown sightseeing adventure.